Binaural Target Speaker Extraction using Individualized HRTF: Abstract

 \section{Abstract}

-In this work, we aim to imitate the human ability to selectively attend to a single speaker, even in the presence of multiple simultaneous talkers.
-To achieve this, we propose a novel approach for binaural target speaker extraction that leverages the listener’s \ac{HRTF} to isolate the desired speaker.
-Notably, our method does not rely on speaker embeddings, making it speaker-independent and enabling strong generalization across multiple speech datasets in different languages.
-We employ a fully complex-valued neural network that operates directly on the complex-valued \ac{STFT} of the mixed audio signals.
-This deviates from conventional approaches that use spectrograms or treat the real and imaginary components of the \ac{STFT} as separate real-valued inputs.
-We begin by evaluating the method in an anechoic, noise-free scenario, where it demonstrates excellent extraction performance while effectively preserving the binaural cues of the target signal.
-Next, we test a modified variant under mild reverberation conditions.
-This version remains robust in reverberant conditions, maintaining speech clarity, preserving source directionality, and simultaneously reducing reverberation.
+In this work, we address the problem of binaural target-speaker extraction in the presence of multiple simultaneous talkers.
+We propose a novel approach that leverages the individual listener’s \ac{HRTF} to isolate the target speaker.
+The proposed method is speaker-independent, as it does not rely on speaker embeddings.
+We employ a fully complex-valued neural network that operates directly on the complex-valued \ac{STFT} of the mixed audio signals, and compare it to a \ac{RI}-based neural network, demonstrating the advantages of the former.
+We first evaluate the method in an anechoic, noise-free scenario, achieving excellent extraction performance while preserving the binaural cues of the target signal.
+We then extend the evaluation to reverberant conditions.
+Our method proves robust, maintaining speech clarity and source directionality while simultaneously reducing reverberation.
+A comparative analysis with existing binaural \ac{TSE} methods shows that the proposed approach achieves performance comparable to state-of-the-art techniques in terms of noise reduction and perceptual quality, while providing a clear advantage in preserving binaural cues.
 Demo-page: \url{https://bi-ctse-hrtf.github.io}